Carson-Newman University Social Media Policy

 - Under no circumstance is Carson-Newman liable for legal damages as the result of an employee’s or student designee’s actions associated with a social networking site.

-- If and when contacted by the news media as a Carson-Newman representative, the site administrator must refer the media representative to the executive director of University Relations.
+- If and when contacted by the news media as a Carson-Newman representative, the site administrator must refer the media representative to the director of Marketing & Communications.

 - In addition to abiding by these terms of service and policies and procedures, site administrators must abide by the terms of service of the applicable social media site.

 - All Carson-Newman employees who also maintain their own personal social media pages must hold the same respect for the University as part of their personal social media posts.
 All employee personal media pages that refer to Carson-Newman University must be respectful of the University, its students, faculty, staff, alumni and the greater community in both the original post and commentary.